Neural graph embeddings as explicit low-rank matrix factorization for link prediction: Discussion

-Our analysis is heavily tied to the linear low-rank decomposition assumption of the SVD algorithm.
-It is not excluded that, another matrix factorization algorithm could have decomposed the truncated $\truncatelogq$ matrix is such a way as to learn better node embeddings for link prediction.
-However, it would be surprising that the information coming from only high-frequency pairs would be sufficient for the link prediction in different graphs with different structure.
-On another note, the original netmf~\cite{qiu2018} was not tested on link prediction problems, meaning that the factorization of the truncated $\pmi$ was not initially proposed as a good candidate for link prediction.
-The authors compared $\truncatelogq$ decomposition with deepwalk (and related approaches) on node classification problems.
-Lastly, our proposition of smoothening the information coming from low-frequency pairs might yield a highly dense matrix; our approach might not scale as well as the original approach in~\cite{qiu2018}, which emphasized sparsification via truncation $\truncatelogq$.
+Our analysis is conditioned on the linear low-rank decomposition assumption of the SVD algorithm.
+Another matrix factorization algorithm could have decomposed the truncated \(\truncatelogq\) matrix in such a way as to learn better node embeddings for link prediction.
+However, it would be surprising that the information from only high-frequency pairs would be sufficient for link prediction.
+On another note, the original NetMF \citep{qiu2018} was not tested on link prediction problems, i.e., the matrix factorization of the truncated \(\pmi\) (\(\truncatelogq\)) was benchmarked on node classification problems.
+Lastly, our proposition of smoothening the information from low-frequency pairs might yield a highly dense matrix, which might not scale for big graphs.